ShaynaCummings/gdi-intro-github/README.md

 ## To download the slides as a Zip

-1. Download a this repository to your computer by clicking the green 'Download and Clone' button above
+1. Download a this repository to your computer by clicking the green 'Clone or Download' button above and select 'Download'

 2. Unzip the gdi-intro-github-master.zip file that you downloaded